 The West Ridge Pinot Noir also includes the very best barrels from Blocks 6 and 12, planted to the heritage California Pinot Noir clones of Swan and Pommard-Wädenswil.

 The West Ridge is the most delicate of our Pinot Noirs, with soft tannins and transparent fruit.
 This wine seduces with complexity and mystery, rather than with power.
 Despite its delicate body, it has fantastic aging potential, gaining complexity and aromatic lift with age.
 The tannins soften and lengthen, resulting in a supple, lifted mouthfeel that is remarkably persistent.

-Tasting notes, updated Fall 2020: Purity and energy define the 2016 West Ridge.
+Purity and energy define the 2016 West Ridge.
 Mysterious, complex aromatics are backed by generous red fruit.
-Very expressive now, this wine will only gain in complexity and interest with a few years in the cellar.
-Resist the temptation to drink now!
+This wine has the characteristic elegance and perfume of West Ridge, and its lighter body makes it a very approachable wine now.
+However, it will gain in complexity and interest with a few more years in the cellar.